kumahq/kuma-website/app/_src/quickstart/kubernetes-demo.md

       type: builtin" | kubectl apply -f -
 ```

-The traffic is now encrypted with mTLS.
-However, every service can reach any other service.
+The traffic is now encrypted with mTLS and each service can reach any other service.

 We can then restrict the traffic by default by executing: